 Call The Law Place Today!

-Our lawyers are available 24 hours a day, seven days a week.
+Our car accident lawyers are available 24 hours a day, seven days a week.
 When you ring up, we can give you some free no-strings-attached advice that could make the difference between you being compensated, or not.

 We have a collective experience of over 75 years dealing with car accident cases in the state of Florida.
 We review your case as a team so that you can benefit from our combined knowledge and experience.
 Contact The Law Place today on (941)444-4444.